awilli1186/wee-website/content/script/chain/intro.md

   seoDesc:
 ---

-Methods can be chained to selectors by omitting the first argument.
+Wee allows methods to be chained to selectors by omitting the first argument of the method.
+This often makes code more readable and permits multiple methods to be called on the same selection.